 \subsection{Scanning for Unusual Patterns}

-When a user specifies a target repository to scan for unusual patterns, {\system} first obtains a list of idiosyncratic patterns that occur in the specified control structures, which it had learned from the prior mining phase.
-For every pattern in the list, it builds a respective parse tree at an L1 abstraction level and checks it against the prefix tree at L1 level.
-If the pattern is present in the tree, then it is considered a non-violation and the search terminates.
-If the pattern is missing, then \system\ checks it against the prefix tree at L2 level. {\system} triggers an automatic correction phase irrespective of whether a pattern is found or not found (at L1 and L2 levels).
-In the former case, although the pattern was found, it could be rare; in the later case, it is known to be rare, because it is absent. \system's automatic correction phase then either flags the pattern as anomalous or not based on a heuristically calculated threshold.
-If the pattern is flagged as anomalous, \system\ also suggests possible corrections based on tree similarity criteria.
+When a user specifies a target repository to scan for unusual patterns, {\system} first obtains a list of idiosyncratic patterns that occur in the specified control structures.
+For every pattern in the list, it builds a parse tree at an L1 abstraction level and checks it against the prefix tree at L1 level.
+If the pattern is present in the tree, it skips the check against the prefix tree at L2 level.
+If the pattern is missing, \system\ checks it against the prefix tree at L2 level. {\system} triggers an automatic correction phase irrespective of whether a pattern is found or not found (at L1 and L2 levels).
+In the former case, although the pattern was found, it could be rare; in the latter case, it is known to be rare, because it is absent. \system's automatic correction phase then flags the pattern if it is anomalous based on a heuristically calculated threshold.
+If the pattern is flagged as anomalous, \system\ suggests possible corrections based on tree similarity criteria.

-\textbf{Automatic correction.} Automatic correction of strings~\cite{cormen:2009:algo} is a well-studied problem in computer science.
+\paragraph{Automatic correction.} Automatic correction of strings~\cite{cormen:2009:algo} is a well-studied problem in computer science.
 In our first embodiment of {\system}, we use edit distance between strings (using dynamic programming algorithm) to suggest possible corrections of the target string.
-For future embodiments, we plan to explore other forms of similarity and dissimilarity analysis.